SouthernMethodistUniversity/coding/sections/command-line.md

 Many of us would explain what a screen and a cursor are, and then show how to point and click on icons.
 This approach relies on a graphical user interface, or GUI (pronounced "gooey!").

 Another way to make your computer do things: through the command line.
-Instead of pointing and clicking, we'll be typing in either git bash (Windows) or terminal (OSX) to tell the computer directly what task we'd like it to perform.
+Instead of pointing and clicking, we'll be typing in either Git bash (Windows) or terminal (OSX) to tell the computer directly what task we'd like it to perform.

 * Here is an external [command line tutorial]( https://ryanstutorials.net/linuxtutorial/) if you wish to learn more.